Scikit-multiflow: History

 scikit-multiflow started as a collaboration between researchers at Télécom Paris (Institut Polytechnique de Paris) and École Polytechnique.
 Development is currently carried by the University of Waikato, Télécom Paris, École Polytechnique and the open research community.

+In late 2020, the development teams of scikit-multiflow and creme (another prominent online learning library) decided to join forces and create the River library.

+Development on the two projects has stopped in favor of River.